Shouldn’t It Be Called “Viewblein Tower?”

 October 21, 2007

-Originally, I was going to put this report under the “Curiosities” tab here on CTMQ, but after reading up on the Tower, I realized that they call it a museum – and it really was a little museum – so a museum it is.
-I don’t know (yet) but I’m guessing this may be the most inaccessible museum in the state, seeing as though it requires an uphill hike just to get to it.
+Yes, there really is a little museum in the tower.
+I don’t know (yet) but I’m guessing this may be the most physically inaccessible museum in the state, seeing as though it requires an uphill mile-plus hike just to get to it.
 We visited in the middle of our 10th section hike of the Metacomet Trail but I’ve been there multiple times in the past.
 The tower’s museum portion seemed much more beefed up from past visits, however.
 Not that I’m complaining.

 The Heublein Tower is 165-feet tall and is located in Talcott Mountain State Park.
 Everyone around here calls Talcott Mountain “Avon Mountain” for some reason… everyone but me, that is.
 There are basically three different trail approaches – The Metacomet from the North or the South and the Tower Trail.
-Most going to the tower take the Tower Trail of course.
-It’s all uphill but is graded and has some spectacular cliff-top views to the West of the Farmington River Valley and beyond.
-It is one of Connecticut’s best sunset views in my opinion – the hike down in the dark, however, is not so fun.
+Most going to the tower take the Tower Trail and probably don’t even know about the Metacomet or what it even is.
+The Tower Trail is almost entirely uphill but is graded and has some spectacular cliff-top views to the West of the Farmington River Valley and beyond.
+It is one of Connecticut’s most famous viewpoints to be sure.

 Designed by Smith and Bassette to survive 100 MPH winds, and built by T. R. Fox and Son in 1914, the Heublein Tower served as Gilbert Heublein’s summer home and retreat.
 Truly an architectural marvel, Mr. Heublein modeled this structure after buildings in his native homeland of Bavaria, more specifically the town of Dinkelsbuhl, considered one of German’s most beautiful medieval towns..
 The structure consist of a steel frame of 12-inch girders achored into the bedrock of the mountain ridge.
 The four columns in the four corners extend up to the second level and are made of reinforced concrete.
 A system of cross-girder braces adds strength to the shaft and cross-beams support the floors.

-After our very quick hike up, Hoang and Damian rested outside while I toured the museum.
+After our very quick hike up from Reservoir 6 to the southeast, Hoang and Damian rested outside while I toured the museum.
 Entering through the gift shop at the bottom, there are about 5 floors of stairs to take to the beautiful lookout room at the top.
 Along the way, various displays are set up; a sort of natural history display mixed in with Heublein company history as well as the history of the tower itself.
-I’ve lifted much of the following from Leonard Felson’s article on the tower.
+I’ve lifted much of the following from (a now long gone) Leonard Felson article on the tower.

 “Someday Louise, I’m going to build you a castle on this mountain.”
 Gilbert Heublein announced that promise to his fiancée, Louise Gundlach, on a day in 1875 as the couple hiked up Talcott Mountain, a spot they relished visiting whenever they could get away.
 Like Gilbert, Louise was from a prominent German-American family whose members lived in Hartford, so when the two got married later that year, it seemed a natural match.